 For those that don’t remember Troy Glaus, he was a World Series MVP, American League Home Run Champion, Four Time All Star, 1996 U.S. Olympic Team.
 Angels #1 Draft Pick 1997, # 3 overall.

 J.D. reached out to me via comment on my baseball swing mechanics “Squish the Bug” experiment YouTube video.
-You guys may be seeing a lot more of him on the blog in the future…
+Without further adieu, here are the two pages of the published article in 1991…

 What are your thoughts on the article?